vinschess/Interview-Programming-Problem/README.md

 ### Problem Headings
-1. Pair sum in a array which is equal to given number
+1. Pair sum in a array which is equal to given number.
+2. Custom square root function Newton–Raphson method.